-The amendments are effective for annual periods beginning on or after January 1, 2024.
-Earlier application is permitted.
-The Corporation anticipates that the application of these amendments will not have a material effect on the Consolidated Financial Statements.
+The amendments are effective for annual periods beginning on or after January 1, 2025, though earlier application is permitted.
+The Corporation anticipates that the application of these amendments will not have a material effect on the Consolidated Financial Statements as the currencies in which the Corporation transacts have not historically experienced significant issues in exchangeability.